-Liz Truss is the Member of Parliament for South West Norfolk and Secretary of State for International Trade and President of the Board of Trade.
+Liz Truss is the Member of Parliament for South West Norfolk and Secretary of State for Foreign, Commonwealth and Development Affairs.
 Liz has also been appointed Minister for Women and Equalities.

 Born in Leeds to left-wing parents, Liz broke the mould and started her career as an economist and accountant with a Conservative membership card.
 She was elected as a councillor in Greenwich in 2006, and then as MP for South West Norfolk in 2010.
 She was one of the first MPs of her intake to enter Government in 2012.